sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 ### 2. Configure and start

 You can configure the Sensu agent using `sensu-agent start` flags or an /etc/sensu/agent.yml file, the former taking precedence.
-At a minimum, the Sensu agent requires the `-backend-url` flag, but here are some other useful configs and templates.
+At a minimum, the Sensu agent requires the `--backend-url` flag, but here are some other useful configs and templates.

 {{< language-toggle >}}